 Section 111 of the Indian Penal Code deals with the Principle of Probable Consequence.
 According to this principle, if there is a difference between the intended act of the abettor and the actual act done, then the abettor will be liable for the actual one.
 The main precondition is that the actual act is a probable consequence of the Abetment.

 For example.
-The Abetmentwas done for thrashing a person but the act committed was stabbing.
-Now the abettor will be liable for the stabbing if the latter act is done in the influence of instigation or Abetment.
+The abetment was done for thrashing a person but the act committed was stabbing.
+Now the abettor will be liable for the stabbing if the latter act is done under the influence of instigation or Abetment.

 Scope of Section 112

 The extension of section 111 is mentioned in section 112 of the IPC.
-As per this section, if the person committed more than one act in the influence of instigation, then the abettor will be liable for each and every offence.
+As per this section, if the person committed more than one act under the influence of instigation, then the abettor will be liable for every offence.

 For example.
 X instigated Y to commit rape.
 Y in the influence, not only committed rape but also killed her.
 Now X will be liable for the Abetment to rape as well as Abetment to murder.